- RTD Access

 - Nature Play Opportunity

-Eben G. Fine Park will remain open.
+Eben G. Fine Park remains open to general park users.
 The kayak course and Boulder Creek also are open to water activities with access to the kayak course available just west of Eben G. Fine Park.

 Nature Play Opportunities

 Children have a variety of opportunities for nature play at Eben G. Fine Park.
 Boulder Creek is easily accessible for play, exploration, and observation.
 In addition, educational signs are posted along the Boulder Creek Path describing how to observe wildlife without disturbing their habitat and the importance of this riparian corridor.
 The playground also contains climbing structures and sand for free play.

 Eben Givens Fine was born in Missouri in 1865.
 He came to Boulder in 1886 to take a job in George Fonda's drug store.
 In 1907 he became part owner of Temple Drug Company.
 Fine retired from his profession as a pharmacist in 1927, and was elected secretary of the Boulder Chamber of Commerce, a position he held for many years.
 He was an active member of the Chamber of Commerce, serving twice as its secretary.

 Fine helped raise subscriptions to build the Boulderado Hotel, and helped organize the Semi-Centennial Celebration in 1909.
 He was instrumental in bringing a group of Ute Indians to Boulder for the celebration.
 Fine lectured extensively on Boulder, making annual tours around the country to promote Boulder through slide lectures.
 He became the city’s biggest promoter, earning him the nickname, “Mr. Boulder.”
 He wrote a book of reminiscences shortly before his death called "Remembered Yesterdays."
 Eben G. Fine died on April 30, 1957 at the age of 91.